-Students wishing to withdraw completely from the University should visit the Registrar's withdrawal page at http://www.uky.edu/registrar/withdrawal and follow all instructions.
+Students wishing to withdraw completely from the University should visit the Registrar's withdrawal page and follow all instructions.

 Incomplete (I) Grades

 Incomplete grades are assigned at the discretion of the instructor.
 Instructors can assign an Incomplete (I) grade when they feel there is a reasonable possibility that the student can complete the work within 12 months or prior to his/her graduation, whichever comes first.
 Students who fail to submit any outstanding work and receive a regular letter grade by the end of the 12-month period or graduation will receive a grade of E for the course.